devceejay/devceejay/README.md

 I'm Chijioke Nwabasili, a **Frontend Web Developer** with proficiency in **HTML**, **CSS**, and growing expertise in **JavaScript**.
 I build responsive, user-friendly web interfaces with a focus on clean design, performance, and usability.

-Right now, I'm deepening my JavaScript skills to create more interactive and dynamic web experiences.
+Right now, I'm sharpening my JavaScript skills to create more interactive and dynamic web experiences.

 I value continuous learning and practical collaboration.
 I'm also committed to building digital solutions that deliver real value for users.

-## 🔧 Tech Stack
+## Tech Stack

 **Languages:**